ckarwin/Galactic_Center_Machine_Learning/README.md

 - In order to implement the Mopra data into GALPROP we convert the single 1x1 deg fields to a single mosaic.
 - The code for making the mosiac is given in **mosaic_cube.py**.
+- The code can also be used to change the resolution of the map.